-Do you struggle with making a good vegan rice stir-fry?
-Or maybe a quick one?
+Do you struggle with making a good vegan fried rice?
+Or maybe a quick rice stir-fry?

 By definition, a stir-fry should be quick.
 The technique is simply cooking components in a pan over high heat – briefly.